-It may be the result of a joint disease called “osteoarthritis.”
-One in four dogs in the Unites States, not all of them old, suffers from some type of Arthritis.
+It may be the result of a joint disease called osteoarthritis.
+One in four dogs in the United States suffers from some type of arthritis.
 Osteoarthritis, or arthritis in dogs, is a degenerative joint disease and by far the most common.

 What Dogs Are Most at Risk?

-Activity levels of some competitive sporting and working dogs can affect joint cartilage and risks for arthritis.
-Also, infections such as Lyme disease can cause the onset of arthritis, as can metabolic diseases such as diabetes and Cushing’s disease.
+A dog’s activity level can also affect joint cartilage and risks for arthritis, especially in some competitive sporting or working dogs.
+Infections, such as Lyme disease, can also cause the onset of arthritis, as can metabolic diseases, such as diabetes and Cushing’s disease.

 How to Recognize Osteoarthritis in Your Dog

-Some dogs have shown signs of arthritis as early as when they’re one-year-old, and veterinarians report that as many as 80 percent of senior dogs display symptoms.
-Your dog may be developing osteoarthritis, according to Dr. Jerry Klein, AKC’s chief veterinary officer, if you observe any of these signs:
+Some dogs show signs of arthritis as early as 1-year-old, and veterinarians report that as many as 80% of senior dogs display symptoms.
+Your dog may be developing osteoarthritis, according to Dr. Jerry Klein, AKC’s Chief Veterinary Officer, if they show symptoms including: